A Messianic Haggadah

-5. Pestilance All the cattle of Egypt were struck with disease but the cattle of the Israelites remained healthy.
-Apis, the sacred bull and Hathor, a goddess with a cow’s head, were worshipped.
+5. Pestilence All the cattle of Egypt were struck with disease but the cattle of the Israelites remained healthy.
+Apis, the sacred bull and Hathor, a goddess with a cow’s head, were worshiped.
 The goddess Isis is always pictured wearing a pair of cow horns.
 After the children of Israel came out of Egypt they made an idol, the golden calf.
 God had taken Israel out of Egypt but He still had to take Egypt out of Israel.

 6. Boils The people were struck with disease.
 This time Neit the goddess of health was the target of God’s wrath.

 7. Hail Hail, with lightning and thunder devastated the barley and flax crops of Egypt just as they were ripening and shattered all the trees.
-Thus Shu, god of the atmosphere, met with judgement.
+Thus Shu, god of the atmosphere, met with judgment.

 9. Darkness Thick darkness that could be felt fell on Egypt for three days, but in the land of Goshen there was light.
 Ra, the sun god of Egypt was judged.

 10. Slaying of the firstborn This plague dealt with Pharaoh himself.
-The Egyptians worshipped him as the god Horus in human form.
+The Egyptians worshiped him as the god Horus in human form.
 His son held equal status with him on the throne.
 As this plague fell, the first born of every household in Egypt died, from the throne to the peasant and even the first born of the cattle.

-We therefore are privileged to thank, praise, adore, glorify, extol, honour, bless, exalt and revere Him who wrought all miracles for our ancestors and us.
+We therefore are privileged to thank, praise, adore, glorify, extol, honor, bless, exalt and revere Him who wrought all miracles for our ancestors and us.
 For He brought us forth from bondage to freedom, from sorrow to joy, from mourning into holy days, from darkness to great light and from servitude to redemption.
 Therefore let us chant to Him a new song.